esl-epfl/x-heep/README.md

 ```bash
 . test_all.sh flash_load verilator
 ```
 The order or capitalization of the arguments is irrelevant.
+Pay attention to the `.` at the beginning of the command.

 > Note: Be sure to commit all your changes before running the script!